Esophagus: Development

 In early embryogenesis, the esophagus develops from the endodermal primitive gut tube.
 The ventral part of the embryo abuts the yolk sac.
+It is very small in the beginning, but it lengthens due to descent of lungs and heart.
 During the second week of embryological development, as the embryo grows, it begins to surround parts of the sac.
 The enveloped portions form the basis for the adult gastrointestinal tract.
 The sac is surrounded by a network of vitelline arteries.
 Over time, these arteries consolidate into the three main arteries that supply the developing gastrointestinal tract: the celiac artery, superior mesenteric artery, and inferior mesenteric artery.
 The areas supplied by these arteries are used to define the midgut, hindgut and foregut.

 The surrounded sac becomes the primitive gut.
 Sections of this gut begin to differentiate into the organs of the gastrointestinal tract, such as the esophagus, stomach, and intestines.
 The esophagus develops as part of the foregut tube.
+The esophagus develops as a tube, lined with smooth muscle but continues development craniocaudally into different proportions of striated muscle.
+Both types of muscle have been demonstrated to be of different precursor cells.
 The innervation of the esophagus develops from the pharyngeal arches.